 Comprehensive Overview

 In contrast, chemical properties describe a substance’s ability to undergo a chemical change or reaction.
 These properties are evident when a substance interacts with other substances, resulting in the formation of new compounds.
 Examples of chemical properties include flammability, reactivity with acids, and oxidation potential.
 A chemical change involves the rearrangement of atoms and molecules to form new substances with different properties.
-For instance, burning wood is a chemical change because it converts wood into ash, carbon dioxide, and water, all of which are different substances from the original wood.
+Take this case: burning wood is a chemical change because it converts wood into ash, carbon dioxide, and water, all of which are different substances from the original wood.

 Malleability is indeed a physical property because it describes how a substance changes shape under stress without altering its chemical composition.
 When a malleable metal is hammered into a sheet, the metal atoms rearrange themselves, but they do not form new chemical bonds with other elements.
 The metal remains the same element throughout the process.
 This distinguishes malleability from chemical properties, which involve the formation of new chemical substances.